 Year 5 is a lively year, where children become prepared for Year 6.
 Throughout the year we strive to help them mature into independent young people, who are ready to tackle their final chapter of primary school head on.
 In Year 5 we follow the ethos of working hard and having fun through our curriculum and learning.
 We want them to leave us with wonderful memories and as excellent role models.

 Meet the Teachers

 Hi!
-I’m Miss Green and I will be teaching the Year 5 class!
+I’m Miss Green and I will be teaching Beech class!

 My favourite subjects to teach are science and maths, I love experimenting, investigating and finding out the results.
 Hands on experimenting is the best and I love doing this with my pupils, I really enjoy seeing their faces when their predictions are right or when they learn and understand something new.
 I am really looking forward to all the fun this year is going to bring.

 Hi!
-I’m Miss Bojanic and I will be teaching Year 4/5.
+I’m Miss Bojanic and I will be teaching in Horse Chestnut class.

 My favourite subjects are History, Geography and Art because I love exploring, discovering and being creative.
 My hobbies outside of school, which include art, music, and languages, allow me to come to work every day and inspire my pupils to enjoy these subjects just as much as I do!

 In Year 5 we follow the National Curriculum, learning through enjoyable lessons that inspire.
 We cover the Core Subjects of English through a range of genres, Maths through applying our knowledge into problem solving and Science through practical investigations and experiments.
 The Foundation Subjects are taught topic based and through our Crew and Music appreciation session.
 More information about each subject can be found on the subject pages of the website.